jfriedlein/Numerical_examples_in_dealii/README.md

 ## Changelog
 Proposal for updated standard:
+- group additional parameter
+- create standalone make_grid, with all parameters are explicit input argument

+Still being implemented consistently:
+From the 04.01.2021 we obey a new standard (numExS11).

-- contain member variable named body_dimensions (see Bar_model), which contains characteristic dimensions (length, width, thickness) and maybe also some for paths (e.g. the location of the evaluation path); This could also generalise/simplify e.g. the search for the symmetry planes, because we just write body_dimensions[x] to get the x-dimension, without caring about the actual name.
+- contain member variable named body_dimensions (see Bar_model), which contains characteristic dimensions (length, width, thickness) and maybe also some for paths (e.g. the location of the evaluation path);
 - incorporating contact and many more numerical examples (updated soon)

+Major changes:
+* clean-up
+* contact
+* member variable named body_dimensions, which contains characteristic dimensions (length, width, thickness)

 From the 24.07.2020 we obey a new standard (numExS07).

 Major changes:
-* cleanup of boundary ids
+* clean-up of boundary ids
 * option to specify the loading direction and the loaded faces